programmfabrik/easydb-documentation/content/sysadmin/operations/tuning/_index.en.md

 * Increasing these values can lead to RAM bottlenecks.

-* `num-workers` should not exceed the number of CPU cores.
+* `num-workers` should be less than the number of CPU cores.

 * `num-soffice` should always be larger than `num-workers`.
 In case of doubt, simply `num-workers + 1`.